uzenith360/ngx-jwt-auth/README.md

 Refer to the example app for now, I will find time to do a proper documentation.

 ## Post Installation
-After installation, please add the following code to the assets section of angular.json `"node_modules/@uzenith360/ngx-jwt-auth/assets/styles.css"` or add this to your project stylesheet file `@import 'node_modules/@uzenith360/ngx-jwt-auth/assets/styles.css';` whichever is more suitable for your project
+After installation, please add the following code to the styles section of angular.json `"node_modules/@uzenith360/ngx-jwt-auth/assets/styles.css"` or add this code to your project stylesheet file `@import 'node_modules/@uzenith360/ngx-jwt-auth/assets/styles.css';` whichever is more suitable for your project

 ## Support